rjxwjfl/server_application/memo.md

   master_id INT NOT NULL,
-  description VARCHAR(255) NOT NULL, goal VARCHAR(255) NOT NULL,
-  // create_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+  description VARCHAR(255) NOT NULL, goal VARCHAR(255) NOT NULL, create_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, start_on TIMESTAMP,
-  start_on TIMESTAMP,
   expire_on TIMESTAMP,
-  // is_private BOOLEAN NOT NULL DEFAULT 0
+  is_private BOOLEAN NOT NULL DEFAULT 0,
+  project_password TEXT
 );

 CREATE TABLE project_rules (